 Course Description This junior high rotation course provides an introduction to the topics within the field of forensic science.
 Study includes the applications of concepts from the areas of biology/anatomy, chemistry, physics and geology to analyze and investigate evidence that may be discovered in a criminal investigation.
-Classroom activities include experiments, projects, case studies and the incorporation experiments, projects, case studies and the incorporation of technology.
+Classroom activities include experiments, projects, case studies and the incorporation of technology of technology.

-JH Introduction to Agriculture/Agriculture History
+JH Introduction to Agriculture